Amit5197/90DaysOfDevOps/2026/day-65/day-65-modules.md

 Create all the directories and empty files.
 This is the standard layout every Terraform project follows.

 **Document:** What is the difference between a "root module" and a "child module"?

+- `Root Module`
+   - The root module is the main place where everything starts.
+   - It’s the folder where you run Terraform commands

+- `Child Module`
+  - A child module is a smaller part used by the root module.
+  - It does a specific task (like create a vpc, ec2, database)

 ---